jenkinsci/docker-custom-build-environment-plugin/README.md

 ## User Guide

-CloudBees Docker Custom Build Environment Plugin can be used from any job type, it appears in the "build environment" section and let you configure your build to run inside a Docker container.
+Docker Custom Build Environment Plugin can be used from any job type, it appears in the "build environment" section and let you configure your build to run inside a Docker container.

 You can :